ezsystems/ezpublish-kernel/REST-API-V3.rst

     :responseGroups: alternative: comma separated lists of predefined field groups (see REST API Spec v1)
     :languages: (comma separated list) restricts the output of translatable fields to the given languages
 :Headers:
-    :If-Match: <etag> Only return the version if the <etag> is the current one
+    :If-None-Match: <etag> Only return the version if the given <etag> is the not current one otherwise a 304 is returned.
     :Accept:
          :application/vnd.ez.api.Version+xml:  if set the version list is returned in xml format (see VersionList_)
          :application/vnd.ez.api.Version+json:  if set the version list is returned in json format